mosajjal/blog/content/posts/2022-03-26-caddywiper.md

 ### subfunction `FUN_00401530`

-After concating the paths with `*` and `\\`, `FUN_00401530` gets called with two parameters: `findFirstFileA` and `kernel32.dll`, as specified in lines directly after calling the two concat functions (line 190 to 200 inside the `wipe` function in Ghidra).
+After concatenating the paths with `*` and `\\`, `FUN_00401530` gets called with two parameters: `findFirstFileA` and `kernel32.dll`, as specified in lines directly after calling the two concat functions (line 190 to 200 inside the `wipe` function in Ghidra).

 ![wiper-subfunction-2](/img/caddywiper/wiper-subfunction-2.png)

 Even though the logic of the function seems complicated, from what it gets and produces as an output, it's safe to assume the function is a Win32 API client.
-The DLL filename as well as the specific functionality is pushed to the function and the result is an integer which corresponds to the API response code.
+The DLL filename as well as the specific functionality is pushed to the function and the result is an integer that corresponds to the API response code.
 From now on, I'll refer to `FUN_00401530` as `syscall_wrapper`

 ## Other Interesting Functions